-If your sibling struggles with alcoholism leave you feeling lost, helpless, and afraid for the future of your family.
-These six ways to help an alcoholic brother or sister are based on a book called Sober Siblings, and they may give you insight into your sibling’s drinking problem.
+Your sibling’s struggles with alcoholism leave you feeling lost, helpless, and afraid for the future of your family.
+These six ways to help an alcoholic brother or sister are inspired by a book called Sober Siblings, and they may give you insight into your sibling’s drinking problem.

 6 Ways to Help Your Alcoholic Brother or Sister

-“Enabling” is allowing or encouraging your alcoholic brother or sister to continue their disease.
 Enabling an alcoholic includes covering up, providing alibis, minimizing the addiction, attempting to take control by getting rid of the alcohol, and removing consequences (such as bailing him or her out of jail, or lending money).
 Sometimes people have a deep-seated need to keep an alcoholic brother or sister in the role of being needy and helpless.
 Family dynamics are confusing and complex, which is why therapists are helpful.
 Especially when you’re trying to help an alcoholic brother or sister; counselors can see issues that aren’t always obvious to people.

 You can’t help an alcoholic sibling by forcing him or her to get treatment, but you can be well-informed about treatment options for drinking problems.
 Learn about the addiction treatment centers in your area.
 Ask what resources and support they provide for families and siblings of alcoholics.

 “It’s natural to have hope for your brother or sister, but don’t be disappointed if she stops drinking and then starts again,” write Olsen and Levounis in Sober Siblings.
 “Relapse is not a sign of failure or weakness; it’s part of the disease, and often more than one stay in rehab is necessary if the person is to be successful.”